KamilPabin/TimbermanBot/README.md

 At this point script should wait for the input from the user.
 To start first maximize Timberman VS and start the game.
 After starting the game wait until a countdown disappears, then press _S_ key, script should start chopping the tree.
+To stop press _q_ key.

 ### How it works
 Script starts by taking a screenshot of the entire tree and build virtual representation of the tree by looking at the branches.